sebhtml/ray/README.txt

  LoadPairedEndReads <leftSequencesFile> <rightSequencesFile> <fragmentLength> <fragmentLengthStandardDeviation>

-<leftSequencesFile> and <rightSequencesFile> must contain the exact same number of sequences, paired reads must be on reverse strands, and the <fragmentLength> includes their read lengths.
+<leftSequencesFile> and <rightSequencesFile> must contain the exact same number of sequences, paired reads must be on reverse strands, and the <fragmentLength> includes the read lengths.
 Ray supports fasta, fastq, and sff formats.
 But beware!, if your sff file contains paired-end reads, you must first extract the information, and tell Ray to use them with LoadPairedEndReads.

 Examples: